 Why Should I Get My PhD in Healthcare Administration in New Hampshire?

 The field of healthcare is diverse and multifaceted in New Hampshire, covering thousands of providers and millions of patients.
 Care providers are an essential part of this field, but the industry relies on researchers, administrators, and legislators to constantly move the field forward.

 Whether you’re interested in working in administration, policymaking, or research, take the first step now by contacting schools below to learn more about earning a PhD in health administration in New Hampshire.

-One particular issue in New Hampshire is its lack of mental health workers (Union Leader, 2016).
+One particular issue in New Hampshire is its lack of mental health workers.
 This includes nurses, aides, and psychological specialists.
 This shortage has increased over the years, leading to a shortage of mental healthcare that is negatively affecting patients.

-Care access may be improving in New Hampshire, as the New Hampshire Senate recently approved Medicaid expansion (Union Leader, 2016).
-This may lead to more patients, more contracts, and more challenges that require in-depth experience and knowledge.
+Care access may be improving in New Hampshire.
+Since the state expanded Medicare an additional 78,000 residents have gained health insurance coverage.
+This has resulted in more patients, more contracts, and more challenges that require in-depth experience and knowledge.

 Are There Online PhD Programs in Healthcare Administration in New Hampshire?

 Before you start looking into top DHA schools in New Hampshire, make sure that a PhD is the proper degree for your career goals.
 If you are interested in top-level management and executive positions at healthcare facilities, a PhD may provide you the extensive leadership experience necessary for these roles.
 In addition, a PhD is generally mandatory for positions in legislation, research, and postsecondary instruction.

 While learning more about the academics of New Hampshire health administration programs, make sure that you are looking at the program that is right for your level of education.
 If you only have a Bachelor’s degree, you may need to take 30 more credits than those entering this program with a Master’s degree.